ymz-ncnk/musgo/README.md

 1. With Musgo you can encode/decode your data really fast.
 2. MUS format-encoded values take up so little space because the format is very simple.
-3. Also, invalid data decodes almost instantly.
+3. Also, with Musgo invalid data decodes almost instantly.
 See the Validation section.

 # Tests
 The generated code is well tested (to run these tests read the instructions in